 It comes from old story I have from growing up that self-care is about vanity.
 It’s shallow and about facades, not the things inside that truly matter.
 My story is centered around making the outside of yourself acceptable to the outside world, to fit in, to be approved of.
+And hell, if this isn’t reinforced for every female from the majority culture.
+Dudette, we’re up against it.

 When someone told me that I “should” do this, or “shouldn’t” do that, or “that’s not how we do things” I revolted.
 Rebelled.
 Resisted.
 Nearly any word that begins with ‘re’ fits in here.
 So when told I should take care better care of my body (and all that encompasses) I threw an internal temper tantrum and said “Go ahead.
 Make me.”
 And there may have been a “fuck off” in there as well.